spacemeshos/product/smapp_wallets_flows.md

 --------

 ## Switching between wallets

+> User goal: quickly access one of the wallets he'd previously created.

 1. User clicks on log-out in the main screen.
 1. `New App Session` flow runs (above) from step 1.